 Although many states tax a few select services, there is no trend of states successfully and broadly expanding their sales tax base to include professional services.
 Even at the height of the recent recession, most states looking at a sales tax on professional service rejected the idea as inherently unworkable.

-In 2016, 18 states saw 29 bills containing tax on service language introduced in their respective legislatures.
-However, none of the bills were successfully enacted.
+In 2017, 24 states saw 47 bills containing tax on service language introduced in their respective legislatures.
+However, none of the bills succeeded in expanding the sales tax to a broad number of professional services.
 The same has been true over the last several years.
-There are multiple examples in recent memory of states attempting to enact a tax on services but promptly replying it shorty after enaction:
+There are multiple examples in recent memory of states attempting to enact a tax on services but promptly repealing it shorty after being enacted:

 - In 2014, Minnesota enacted a tax on warehouse and storage services.
 Following the tax's passage, there was a large outcry that the tax would negatively impact the state economy and harm jobs and investment within the state.
 The tax was repealed prior to its effective date.

 - In 2013, Massachusetts approved legislation expanding the definition of services to include computer software and design services.
 The new tax faced immediate backlash from the tech and services community resulting in the Governor signing legislation repealing it two months later.